CSCI 39500 DATABASE DESIGN HUNTER COLLEGE CUNY SYLLABUS GRADESCOPE

 Definition of a Functional Dependency 115

-Functional Dependencies and Primary Keys 116
+Functional Dependencies, Primary Keys 116

 Normal Forms 118